 Dual diagnosis is when an individual has one or more mental health disorders occurring along with the alcohol use disorder.
 It is not possible to determine whether your alcohol addiction occurred before mental health issues.
 Similarly, it’s difficult to determine if your mental health condition occurred before your alcohol use disorder.
 For example, people sometimes turn to alcohol to cope with traumatic events, numb emotional pain, and relieve stress.
 Several mental health conditions possibly occur along with alcohol addiction, including:

 - Mood disorders

 - Bipolar disorders

 - Schizoaffective disorders

-The Viewpoint Dual Recovery Center professionals are happy to answer any questions that you have about dual diagnosis disorders, including issues with alcohol and mental health disorders.
+The Viewpoint Dual Recovery Center clinicians are happy to answer any questions you have about dual diagnosis disorders, including issues with alcohol and mental health disorders.

 Is Alcohol Addiction A Problem?

 Alcohol addiction is an issue for millions of Americans.
 Statistics from the National Institute on Alcohol Abuse and Alcoholism (NIAAA) reveal that, according to the 2018 National Survey on Drug Use and Health (NSDUH), 14.4 million men and women over the age of 18 have an alcohol use disorder.

 - More than 26 percent of respondents admitted to binge drinking within the previous month.